Back in action

 What I measured

 I took a rared iso image (about 710 Mb, which extracts to about 2,1 GB), copied it to the (unencrypted) shared folder and a folder within the FileVault.
+This means the archives each were read and then unpacked to an unencrypted, respectively encrypted directory.

 I unpacked each a couple of times with rar from the shell, afterwards deleted the unpacked folder, removed from trash and did it again.

+Why did I chose this method?
 The file to be read and the files to be written are large and many enough to show some impact on the performance that is only based on the read/write performance, plus it puts some load on the cpu, which I think simulates real life application usage very well.
+After all, you don’t only copy files from here to there but it’s your application that writes and reads files while you use it, right?

 How I measured

-From the shell, I told rar to extract the archive, then switched to the already open process monitor, looked for the running rar process and opened the "information" window about that given process.
+I turned off ClamAV and Spotlight, closed all windowed apps but one finder window and the process manager to minimize external factors.
+From the shell, I told rar to extract the archive, then switched to the already open process monitor, looked for the running rar process and opened the “information” window about that given process.
 This way it would stay open after the process finished and give the exact amount of time it took.
+Then minimized the activity monitor and focused the desktop to leave the unpacking alone.

 The results